ashushaw04/APMC_Argo_Challenge/README.md

 ### Initial Data Preparation
 The preliminary data processing involved first merging the data on the commodity names, cleaned to account for differences in the way commodities have been spelt across data sources.
 This yields a common dataset with all relevant variables, including prices, dates, MSP, and crop season.
+We have further found a list of common commodities present in both our datsets i.e the "CMO_MSP_Mandi.csv" - MSP prices dataset "Monthly_data_cmo.csv" monthly mandi data.
+Thus we now consider only those data points which present in the common commosities which has 19 unique commodities.

 ### Outier Removal
-Outliers are treated using standard statistical procedure, wherein all values not within the 25th to 75th percentile in the interquantile ranges are removed. he Images Shown Below we can clealry see a set of outliers
+Outliers are treated using standard statistical procedure, wherein all values not within the 25th to 75th percentile in the interquantile ranges are removed.
+ In the Images Shown Below we can clealry see a set of outliers

 ![alt text](https://github.com/ashushaw04/APMC_Argo_Challenge/blob/master/Images/Outlier%20Images/OutliersSORGUMJAWAR.png) ![alt text](https://github.com/ashushaw04/APMC_Argo_Challenge/blob/master/Images/Outlier%20Images/OutliersPIGEON%20PEA%20TUR.png)

-For Removing the ouliers we used the IQR Method thus obtained the CleanedDataset in Cleaned_APMC_monthly.csv for removing the outliers we need to keep in mind that each comoodity needs to be handled seperately for the removal of outliers
+For Removing the ouliers we used the IQR Method thus obtained the CleanedDataset in Cleaned_APMC_monthly.csv For removing the outliers we need to keep in mind that each commodity needs to be handled seperately for the removal of outliers ,thus we have handled each of the commodity seperately for outlier removal.

 ![alt text](https://github.com/ashushaw04/APMC_Argo_Challenge/blob/master/Images/Outlier%20Images%20Removed/OutliersRemovedSORGUMJAWAR.png)![alt text](https://github.com/ashushaw04/APMC_Argo_Challenge/blob/master/Images/Outlier%20Images%20Removed/OutliersRemovedPIGEON%20PEA%20TUR.png)

-Thus we have clearly removed the outliers
+Thus we have clearly removed the outliers , the cleaned dataset which contains all the common commodities is stored in Cleaned_APMC_monthly.csv .

 ### Seasonality Detection